 Southwestern's policy is to fulfill all derivative and hedging contracts by providing power to a third party as provided for in each contract.
-Southwestern's policy does not authorize the use of derivative or hedging instruments for speculative purposes such as hedging electricity pricing fluctuations beyond Southwestern's estimated capacity to deliver power.
+Southwestern's policy does not authorize the use of derivative or hedging instruments for speculative purposes such as hedging electricity pricing fluctuations beyond Southwestern's estimated capability to deliver power.
 Accordingly, Southwestern evaluates all of its contracts to determine if they are derivatives and, if applicable, to ensure that they qualify and meet the normal purchases and normal sales designation requirements under ASC Topic 815.
-Normal sales contracts are accounted for as executory contracts as required under U.S. GAAP.
-As of September 30, 2016 and 2015, Southwestern has no contracts accounted for as derivatives.
+Normal purchases and normal sales contracts are accounted for as executory contracts as required under U.S. GAAP.
+As of September 30, 2017 and 2016, Southwestern has contracts accounted for as derivatives, and all such contracts identified as derivatives meet the requirements of normal purchases and sales exempted from ASC Topic 815.